TABLE OF CONTENTS

 Accounting services are lucrative businesses with high average ticket sizes.
 A service can cost hundreds of dollars, and in the busy season, the number of customers skyrockets.
 This, along with the inconsistent income that comes outside of the busy season is another reason that accounting services are considered high risk.
 Banks and standard credit card processors stray away from them for this reason.
 It is harder for them to accurately track the validity of a business when it fluctuates so much.

 Finally, accounting businesses are highly vulnerable to chargebacks.
 High tickets lead to customers wanting to get their money back once their service is fulfilled.
 That may be because they were unsatisfied with the outcome or they realized how expensive it was after the fact.
 Either way, this is bad news for your business.
-Banks use chargeback percentages as a measurement of your risk factors to them.
+Banks use chargeback percentages as a measurement of your risk factors.
 The higher the percentage, the higher your risk.
 And if this percentage goes over a specified value, your accounting payment terminal will be closed.
 But, there are viable chargeback protection tactics that can be used to reduce this risk on your account.
+There are even more options on how to protect your business from credit card chargebacks that you can implement organically on your account right away.

 All this to say that it is not impossible to find high risk credit card processing while being high risk.
 It will just take a bit more research to find the right fit.